JuliusKoronci/javascript-clean-code/lib/bad_practice/README.md

 We now have a function which accepts a color and appends the word new to it.

-How would our solution look like in a real project?
+What would our solution look like in a real project?

 ```
 import {